17 Avenue S.E. Corridor Study - Stoney Trail to East City Limit

 Options development workshop

-On October 07, 2015, we hosted a workshop for stakeholders.
+On October 07, 2015, we hosted a workshop for interested parties.
 14 people attended and discussed considerations for developing options.
 View the workshop presentation.
 We also offered an opportunity to provide input online.

 We gathered input on the type and location of: